-Money doesn’t grow on trees is a common expression that means money is a limited resource and it’s not easily acquired, so it shouldn’t be spent in a careless manner.
+Money doesn’t grow on trees is a common expression that means money is a limited resource and is not easily acquired, so it shouldn’t be spent in a careless manner.

 ‘Money Doesn’t Grow On Trees’ Origin

-On the other hand, money does not grow on trees, so it’s not something that’s as easy to acquire.
-Indeed, if you run out of money, you can’t simply take a trip to your backyard and collect the cash from the trees.
-Instead, it has to be earned through hard work.
-And even when you have money, you have to be careful with how you choose to spend it because it’s a limited resource.
-Anyways, enough about the idea behind his proverb, let’s talk about its origin.
+However, as this proverb points out, money does not grow on trees.
+So if someone runs out of money, they can’t simply walk to their backyard and pick dollar bills off the branch of a tree.
+Indeed, money has to be earned through hard work.
+And even when one has money, they have to be careful with how they spend it because it’s a limited resource.

-As is the case with many phrases, the exact person who came up with it is not known.
-However, the phrase doesn’t look like it’s that old.
+Anyways, how old is this expression?
+Compared to other phrases, this one doesn’t look that old.
 The earliest I’ve seen it in print is near the end of the 19th century.
 For example, it appears in the Statesville Landmark newspaper from 1891:

 “Money doesn’t grow on trees here yet.”

-- We’ve been eating at restaurants a lot lately and this has taken a toll on our wallets.
-We’re going to have to cut back on eating out because, as the saying goes, money doesn’t grow on trees.
-We’ll do some home cooking instead.
+- We’ve been eating out a lot lately and this has taken a toll on our wallets.
+As the saying goes, money doesn’t grow on trees, so we will have to start eating more at home.

 This phrase is on our list of money sayings.
-So if you want to see more like it, give that page a look.
+If you want to see more like it, give that page a look.